-At the semester start, students must complete the course-specific orientation including a required orientation quiz by the census date to remain enrolled in the course.
-Students must complete a course-specific orientation by 11:59 p.m. on the 10% census date to remain enrolled in the course.
+At the semester start, students must complete academic work by 11:59 pm.
+On the census date to remain enrolled in the course.

-Distance Education Hybrid, Blended, and Video-Conference Courses
+Distance Education Hybrid, Blended, Video-Conference, and Web-Conference Courses

-Hybrid, blended, and video-conference courses blend traditional class meetings on campus with online experiences.
-In hybrid, blended, and video-conference courses, Blackboard, the Internet, email, software applications, e-texts, and media-enriched digital content are common components.
+Hybrid, blended, video-conference, and web-conference courses blend traditional class meetings on campus with online experiences.
+In hybrid, blended, video-conference, and web-conference courses, Blackboard, the Internet, email, software applications, e-texts, and media-enriched digital content are common components.
 Hybrid courses are designed and facilitated that more time is spent online than in a synchronous face-to-face setting while blended courses are the opposite; blended courses require more time synchronous face-to-face than online.
-Video-conference classes are synchronous across campus sites or through a web conference software and may be taught fully face-to-face, hybrid, or blended.
+Video-conference classes are synchronous across campus sites and may be taught fully face-to-face, hybrid, or blended.
+Web-conference classes are through a web conference software and may be taught fully face-to-face virtually in the web conference software, hybrid, or blended.